-The Entrepreneurship concentration provides the opportunity to plan your own venture and actively participate in the process of angel investing.
-The Willamette MBA's unique “Developing New Ventures and Venture Investment” experience was ranked as a top 10 entrepreneurship course in the U.S. by Inc. magazine.
+The Entrepreneurship area of interest provides the opportunity to plan your own venture and actively participate in the process of angel investing.
+The Willamette MBA's unique “Developing New Ventures and Venture Investment” course was ranked as a top 10 entrepreneurship course in the U.S. by Inc. magazine.

-Students who choose to pursue a formal concentration in Entrepreneurship must complete a minimum of three (3) courses from the following list of elective courses with a grade of B (3.0) or higher, and all other requirements for graduation.
-The final MBA transcript of students who successfully complete these requirements will list "Entrepreneurship" as a concentration.
+Students may choose to pursue a formal concentration in Entrepreneurship.
+To complete the entrepreneurship concentration, students must have been enrolled in the Atkinson School during the 2019-20 academic year, declare Entrepreneurship as a concentration, complete a minimum of three (3) courses from the following list of elective courses with a grade of B (3.0) or higher, and meet all other requirements for graduation.
+The final MBA transcript of students who meet all of the above requirements, will list "Entrepreneurship" as an area of concentration.

 - GSM 6226 - Venture Investing I

 - GSM 6228 - Enterprise Development and Entrepreneurial Thinking